ortutay/decloud/README.md

 	* Based on credentials, do we grant access?
 	* Based on reputation, do we serve this request?
 	* Based on payment, do we serve this request?
-* Pass of to service
+* Pass off to service

 Decloud clients send requests, and handle responses, in the following fashion: